-Within the food sector, there is so much potential opportunity for an R&D tax credit claim.
-This could be creating something as simple as a recipe for cake or a new method of preservation.
+Within the food sector, there is so much potential opportunity for a research and development tax credit claim.
+An example of this could be creating a new method of preservation.

 The food industry is easily worth trillions of pounds because there is pressure to adapt foods to make them healthier, gluten-free, vegan, organic etc. Needs like these can come from both food regulators and consumers causing constraints on the innovators to improve the food.

-An example of this, would be when you see products stating ‘New Recipe’ or ‘Now with 20% less sugar’ on supermarket shelves.
+An example of this would be when you see products stating ‘New Recipe’ or ‘Now with 20% less sugar’ on supermarket shelves.
 This can be seen as a marketing technique, however, there will be truth behind it.
-It is likely that behind the scenes, there was a substantial amount of research and money put into bettering the product – justifying the claims on the packaging.
+It is likely that behind the scenes, there was a substantial amount of research & development into bettering the product – justifying the claims on the packaging.